 #3.
 Evolutionary Psychology Doesn’t Add Up

-Yet, evolutionary psychology doesn’t add up in Rollo Tomassi’s theory where “beta males” are always left holding the back for the “alpha fucks men”.
+For example, the popular theory that beta males are always left holding the bag for the “alpha fucks men”.

-If beta male were consistently so stupid to provide for off-the-shelf, off their peak fertility women, shouldn’t these men have disappeared from the lineage?
+But if beta males were consistently so stupid to provide and stick around older and less fertile women -and many surely are!-, shouldn’t these men have disappeared from the lineage?